acjones617/scipy-node/integrate/README.md

       return res;
     };

-For multivariate functions, func can take multiple arguments.
+Again, for multivariate functions, func can take multiple arguments.
 For example:

     func = function(ind, param1, param2, param3) {
       return param1 * pow(ind, 2) + param2 * ind + param3;
     }

 Func can also be a string representing the expression.
-You must use "x" as the independent variable, unless otherwise specified in the options object.
+You must specify the variables used in the "variables" section of the options object.
 Func could be:

     func = 'Math.pow(x - 10, 4) + Math.log(Math.abs(x + 1)) - 10 * x';

-If we were to use a different independent variable, we would need to pass that information through the integrateions argument, on the "variable" property.
-For example, if were to use "ind" as the independent variable, our integrateions argument would at least need to be:

-    options = {
-      variable: 'ind'
-    }

 If we were to use a string to represent the expression for a multivariate function, we need to pass an array with the variable names to the "variables" property on the options object.
 For example: